Hunters (2020 TV series): Reception

-Srihari suggested that the series should've used "subtle and subversive" methods of dehumanizing Nazis, such as in the flashback scene where the Jewish prisoners play the Jewish folk song "Hava Nagila" instead of music by composer Richard Wagner as a Nazi officer commands them to.
+Srihari suggested that the series should have used "subtle and subversive" methods of dehumanizing Nazis, such as in the flashback scene where the Jewish prisoners play the Jewish folk song "Hava Nagila" instead of music by composer Richard Wagner as a Nazi officer commands them to.
 He also argued the comical torturing devices of the officers, such as the human chess board and the singing competition, "stops being disturbing after a while as the mayhem turns into monotony."
 Stover similarly opined that "the series wallows in its own jarring material to the point of lassitude."

-Rivera named the show's straight-forward moments its best, such as the flashbacks in the fourth episode of a couple trying to escape the camp.
-Long was harsh on the flashbacks, however, suggesting that they're "supposed to provide motivation but often just looks like Jews being tortured in concentration camps."
+Rivera named the show's straightforward moments its best, such as the flashbacks in the fourth episode of a couple trying to escape the camp.
+Long was harsh on the flashbacks, however, suggesting that they're "supposed to provide motivation but often just [look] like Jews being tortured in concentration camps."
 The Mary Sues Sara Clements, although agreeing with the criticisms of the flashbacks, also stated that they are essential, as "they emphasize a simple fact: We must know and must not forget what happened during the Holocaust.
 Even when there are no survivors left to tell their stories, we must continue in their place."

 The series has received some criticism from the Auschwitz-Birkenau State Museum due to inaccurate use of the Auschwitz Concentration Camp.
 The scene depicting prisoners being forced to participate in a game of human chess was called out as "dangerous foolishness and caricature".
 The museum was also concerned that the show "welcomes future deniers".
 Director of the USC Shoah Foundation Stephen D. Smith heavily criticized the show and concluded that "Amazon must not renew it for a second season."

 In a statement, series creator David Weil, the grandson of Holocaust survivors, responded to the criticism and spoke to wanting to tell a story about the Holocaust without borrowing from a specific survivor's real life or experience without their permission.
 He said, "It is true that Nazis perpetrated widespread and extreme acts of sadism and torture – and even incidents of cruel 'games' – against their victims.
 I simply did not want to depict those specific, real acts of trauma ...
 I did not want to misrepresent a real person or borrow from a specific moment in an actual person’s life.
 That was the responsibility that weighed on me every night and every morning for years, while writing, producing, and editing this show."

 Rubinek also responded to criticisms about the show's violence, explaining that it was warning the viewers about the negative consequences of revenge violence, not promoting it: "If the theme of the show was just violence – yes, maybe they'd have a point...
 But it's not just about that.
 It's about the consequences of it."